zeneanand/IDAI103-1000442-ZENE-SOPHIE-ANAND-SA/README.md

 ## 📋 Project Overview

-**CoachBot AI** is a generative AI-powered web assistant built using **Python**, **Streamlit**, and the **Google Gemini 1.5 Pro API**.
-Designed for NextGen Sports Lab, it acts as a virtual personal coach providing hyper-personalized, safe, and tactical fitness training for youth athletes.
+**NextGen Sports Lab Virtual Coach** is a generative AI-powered web assistant built using **Python**, **Streamlit**, and the **Google Gemini 3 Flash Preview API**.
+Designed to act as a virtual personal coach, it provides hyper-personalized, safe, and tactical fitness training for youth athletes.

-By analyzing specific user inputs—including sport, precise playing position, age, and critical injury history—CoachBot generates tailored workout plans, recovery schedules, nutritional guides, and tactical advice.
+By analyzing specific user inputs—including sport, precise playing position, age, training preferences, and critical injury history—the app generates tailored workout plans, recovery schedules, nutritional guides, and tactical advice.
 This project demonstrates the complete deployment of a generative AI solution, moving from prompt engineering and hyperparameter tuning to a fully responsive, visually engaging cloud-deployed web application.

 ---